 From "H.C."
 (August 2011): "Just

 spent Day 1 with my new Shoei XR-1000.
-They are going on
+They are going on sale

-becoming more pervasive and dealers are shifting old stock.
+and dealers are shifting old stock.

-I have to start out by echoing your comments regarding
+I have to start out by echoing your comments regarding that "just

-than that, no surprises.
+no surprises.
 It is firm all around my head but it does apply

 some pressure to my (rather large) earlobes around the bottom

 This lid ventilates VERY well, is not too noisy (subjective

 comparisons follow) and the Pinlock anti-fog visor WORKS!.
 The

 one thing that has not been said by anyone else so far, however,

 is how well this lid works for people who wear eyeglasses, like

 me.
 Simply put, it was a revelation to put on my glasses with

 this lid in place.
 I have never had a helmet fit glasses so

 comfortably and so easy to put on and remove the glasses.
 It

 wear glasses comfortably.
 For that reason alone, I love this

 At first, there was no room in the chin area for me, but

 then I just pushed my head back in the lid and the issue was

 I have owned the following lids so far and have used all

 in greater or lesser capacities for my daily (40 kilometres

 one way) commute in all seasons:

-Vega Altura - really cheap and nasty beginner
+Vega Altura - really cheap and nasty beginner lid.

-visor that loves to fog up.
+to fog up.
 Poor ventilation.